Peter Ustinov: Career

 After the war, he began writing; his first major success was with the play The Love of Four Colonels (1951).
 He starred with Humphrey Bogart and Aldo Ray in We're No Angels (1955).
-His career as a dramatist continued, his best-known play being Romanoff and Juliet (1956).
-His film roles include Roman emperor Nero in Quo Vadis (1951), Lentulus Batiatus in Spartacus (1960), Captain Blackbeard in the Disney film Blackbeard’s Ghost (1968), and an old man surviving a totalitarian future in Logan's Run (1976).
+His career as a dramatist continued, one of his successful plays being Romanoff and Juliet (1956).
+His film roles include Roman emperor Nero in Quo Vadis (1951), Lentulus Batiatus in Spartacus (1960), Captain Blackbeard in the Disney film Blackbeard's Ghost (1968), and an old man surviving a totalitarian future in Logan's Run (1976).
 Ustinov voiced the anthropomorphic lions Prince John and King Richard in the 1973 Disney animated film Robin Hood.
 He also worked on several films as writer and occasionally director, including The Way Ahead (1944), School for Secrets (1946), Hot Millions (1968), and Memed, My Hawk (1984).

 In half a dozen films, he played Agatha Christie's detective Hercule Poirot, first in Death on the Nile (1978) and then in 1982's Evil Under the Sun, 1985's Thirteen at Dinner (TV movie), 1986's Dead Man's Folly (TV movie), 1986's Murder in Three Acts (TV movie), and 1988's Appointment with Death.

 Ustinov won Academy Awards for Best Supporting Actor for his roles in Spartacus (1960) and Topkapi (1964).
 He also won a Golden Globe award for Best Supporting Actor for the film Quo Vadis (he set the Oscar and Globe statuettes up on his desk as if playing doubles tennis; the game was a love of his life, as was ocean yachting).
 Ustinov was also the winner of three Emmys and one Grammy and was nominated for two Tony Awards.

-Between 1952 and 1955, he starred with Peter Jones in the BBC radio comedy In All Directions.
-The series featured Ustinov and Jones as themselves in a London car journey perpetually searching for Copthorne Avenue.
-The comedy derived from the characters they met, whom they often also portrayed.
-The show was unusual for the time, as it was improvised rather than scripted.
-Ustinov and Jones improvised on a tape, which was difficult, and then edited for broadcast by Frank Muir and Denis Norden, who also sometimes took part.

 During the 1960s, with the encouragement of Sir Georg Solti, Ustinov directed several operas, including Puccini's Gianni Schicchi, Ravel's L'heure espagnole, Schoenberg's Erwartung, and Mozart's The Magic Flute.
 Further demonstrating his great talent and versatility in the theatre, Ustinov later undertook set and costume design for Don Giovanni.
-In 1962 he adapted Louis O. Coxe and Robert H. Chapman's critically successful Broadway play Billy Budd into a film; penning the screenplay, producing, directing, and starring as Captain Fairfax.
+In 1962 he adapted Louis O. Coxe and Robert H. Chapman's critically successful Broadway play Billy Budd into a film; penning the screenplay, producing, directing, and starring as Captain Vere.
 In 1968, he was elected the first rector of the University of Dundee and served two consecutive three-year terms.